Richard-Burd/alpine-js-sandbox/README.md

 - [ ] An Alpine.js component can read a JSON file and iterate on it
 - [ ] The .css file detects a user's media and gracefully degredates text
 - [ ] The .css file detects a user's media and gracefully degredates an image
-- [ ] A navbar component appears on all html pages in the app
+- [ ] A single navbar component appears on all html pages in the app
 - [ ] The navbar has three .html files listed and properly navigates to them https://alpinetoolbox.com/examples/navbar